Malivil/TTT-Randomat-20/README.md

 **ConVars**
 \
 _randomat_suspicion_enabled_ - Default: 1 - Whether this event is enabled.\
-_randomat_suspicion_chance_ - Default: 50 - The chance of the player being a jester.
+_randomat_suspicion_chance_ - Default: 50 - The chance of the player being a Jester.

 ## A Random Person will explode every X seconds!
 Watch out!
 (EXCEPT DETECTIVES)
 This one is pretty self-explanitory